 About Bearded Dragons

 Virtually all bearded dragons available in America are captive bred, as Australia has strict laws against exportation of it's wildlife.
+Thankfully, bearded dragons are easily found at pet stores and reptile shows due to how easy they are to breed.

 Housing Bearded Dragons

-Bearded dragons are semi-arboreal and like to perch a little bit off the ground.
+Bearded dragons are also semi-arboreal and like to perch a little bit off the ground.
 A selection of sturdy rocks, half logs, and branches can give them something to climb on, especially in the part of the tank used as a basking area.
 There should also be a hide (or two, one at each end of the temperature gradient) for your bearded dragon to escape into.

 Edited by Adrienne Kruzer, RVT